lawik/notes/Oredev/Talk - Let me introduce Elixir, your entire web stack.md

 Elixir is built on Erlang and the BEAM Virtual Machine.

 Erlang, the Ericsson language or more truthfully named after the mathematician, was built to be a high-level, opinionated language for solving hard problems in the telecom space.
-The requirements were, concurrency, consistently low latency, high availability, soft realtime, hot code updates to running systems, reliability and robustness.
+The requirements were, concurrency, consistently low latency aka soft realtime, high availability, hot code updates to running systems, reliability and robustness.
 Those are some ambitious goals.

 Erlang ended up implementing something close to The Actor Model as a way to provide a high-level structured paradigm to organize your system.

 Every attempt to make a good concurrency API ends up avoiding shared state and communicating through message passing.
 Everything else ends up struggling with locks of some sort.
 Erlang is a functional language with immutability, which ensures that state cannot be shared at the language level.
 Erlang implements isolated processes as a unit of concurrent execution as well as message passing.
 These are language primitives.

 Phenomenal multicore support with parallelism came later as a consequence of designing for concurrency, low latency and distributed execution.
 These are fundamentals of Erlang.
-The choices made in the initial design provide immense capabilities at runtime.
-It doesn't end just because you app is in production.
+The choices made in the initial design provided immense capabilities as computers evolved and CPUs started scaling out horizontally with more cores.

+This high-level of abstraction also provides unique capabilities at runtime.
+It doesn't stop just because you app is in production.

 The BEAM virtual machine has proven itself over and over again, at Ericsson, Whatsapp, Discord, Blizzard, Riot Games, AWS and many, many more.
 It can run millions of lightweight processes and easily distribute workloads across a global cluster.